allison.chu [at] yale.edu

 1000 Years of Love Songs

-Graduate Teaching Fellow for Prof. Anna Zayaruznaya, Yale University Spring 2023
+Teaching Fellow for Prof. Anna Zayaruznaya, Yale University Spring 2023

 This non-major music appreciation course is a survey of the history of musical style and form told through love songs.
 The class includes both music of Western art traditions and popular American forms, with a focus on textual and musical expressions of love.
-The class format included two weekly lectures with written and listening assignments.
+This course took the format two weekly lectures with written and listening assignments.
 Students ranged from first years to seniors with varying degrees of musical experience.
+As a Teaching Fellow, I was responsible for leading one optional review session a week and grading all assignments.
+I also delivered two 75-minute lectures.

 Music in European Court, Church, and Theater, 1600-1800

-Graduate Teaching Fellow for Prof. Jessica Peritz, Yale University Fall 2022
+Teaching Fellow for Prof. Jessica Peritz, Yale University Fall 2022

 This major course is a survey of Western musical practices from c1600-c1800.
 Though the focus of the class was on notated European music, sessions also situated Western music in the broader global context of colonialism and empire.
 The class format included two weekly lectures and a discussion sections, with listening and terminology quizzes and two written assessments.
 Students ranged from first years to seniors.